-This page summarises the latest Government guidance on COVID-19 restrictions.
+This page summarises the latest Government guidance on COVID-19 restrictions in England.
 It also contains information to support organisations to deliver ‘COVID-secure’ face-to-face activity, when this is permitted.

 This page is broken down into the following sections: